Howard 100

-Howard 100 and Howard 101 are two uncensored channels on SiriusXM, a satellite radio service that broadcasts programming affiliated with Howard Stern and The Howard Stern Show.
-Though the channels were first broadcast on September 29, 2005 with the former company Sirius Satellite Radio, Stern could not officially broadcast until January 1, 2006, as Stern was still at WXRK, the terrestrial radio station where he had to finish his FM radio contract.
+Howard 100 is an uncensored channel on SiriusXM, a satellite radio service that broadcasts programming affiliated with Howard Stern and The Howard Stern Show.
+Though the channel, along with a companion channel Howard 101, were first broadcast on September 29, 2005 with the former company Sirius Satellite Radio, Stern could not officially broadcast until January 1, 2006, as Stern was still at WXRK, the terrestrial radio station where he had to finish his FM radio contract.
 A merger of Sirius Satellite Radio and XM Satellite Radio occurred in the summer of 2008.
+During the time of the two channels existing separately, Howard 100 carried The Howard Stern Show live while Howard 101 carried tape-delayed broadcasts, encore presentations, and other uncensored talk hosts under Stern's employment, among them Bubba the Love Sponge and Scott Ferrall.